pdjr-signalk-plugins/pgn130316/README.md

 **pdjr-skplugin-pgn130316** extends Signal K's NMEA 2000 interface by adding support for PGN 130316 Temperature, Extended Range.

-Early versions of Signal K are able to parse received PGN 130316 messages, but lack the ability to interpolate the resulting data into the Signal K data model.
+Versions of Signal K which use [canboatjs]() are able to parse PGN 130316 messages, but lack the ability to interpolate the derived data into the Signal K data model.
-**pdjr-skplugin-pgn130316** addresses this lacuna by generating key/value pairs from received PGN 130316 messages.
+**pdjr-skplugin-pgn130316** addresses this issue by generating key/value pairs from parsed PGN 130316 messages.

 PGN 130316 compliant temperature sensors report two data values: the actual temperature sensed by the device and a set-point